PEST CONTROL CHEMICALS 800-877-7290

 Each machine will cover 400-500 sq/ft and will need one of the refills listed below.

 In each machine you’ll need a can of CLEAR ZONE.
-This odorless pyrethrin based aerosol works like Aquacide in that it will make a fly loose its ability to move and eventually die.
+This odorless pyrethrin based aerosol works like Multipurpose in that it will make a fly loose its ability to move and eventually die.
 Cans will work for 30 days in the machine above so plan on replacing them monthly.
 In general, it will take 2-4 weeks for most problems to be eliminated in structures so plan on using the machine for at least one month.
 For ongoing problems, plan on replacing the can on a regular basis during the warm season.

 LIQUID FLY SPRAY FOR OUTSIDE

-For the yard, barn, stable, garbage area, dog pen or structure where blow flies are seen accumulating, spraying MAXXTHOR EC will both kill and keep them away for 1-2 months.
-Maxxthor is fast acting and highly repellent to these flies and works immediately.
+For the yard, barn, stable, under concrete slabs like patios or pool decks, in garbage areas, dog pen or structures where blow flies are seen accumulating, spraying MAXXTHOR EC will both kill and keep them away for several weeks.
+When applied under a slab, it will control them for many years.

 Maxxthor should be used on the ground, shrubs, home siding and basically anywhere flies are landing.
 Apply it using one of the sprayers we have listed below.